AdaCore/OPAVES/doc/OPAVES_Demonstrator_Requirements.md

 which can predict the maximum size of the memory stack required to host an embedded software application.

-`GNAT Programming Studio screenshot of the Memory Usage view for the Crazyflie firmware`
+![GNAT Programming Studio screenshot of the Memory Usage view for the Crazyflie firmware](media/demonstrator_requirements/memory_usage.png)

 By combining these two different approaches, we were able to measure the memory usage of both ROM (~34%) and RAM (~54%).